 A stiff hip may be the result of a short-term injury or part of a chronic, debilitating condition.
 Examples of injuries that can occur include a hip fracture, dislocation, or sprain where your hip ligament is stretched or torn.

 A hip fracture is considered a medical emergency, and you should seek immediate medical treatment if you suspect you’ve fractured your hip.

-You also may experience hip stiffness after exercising due to tight hip flexor muscles (a collection of muscles that help you lift your knees while bending at the waist).
-This is usually a temporary condition.
+You also may experience hip stiffness after exercising due to tight hip flexor muscles.
+The flexor muscles are a collection of muscles that help you lift your knees while bending at the waist.
+Tight flexor muscles are usually a temporary condition.

 Other chronic conditions associated with hip stiffness include:

 Hip stiffness is the feeling that your hip joint doesn’t move as easily as it once did, and is generally painful.
 You may feel as if your hip is clicking or popping as you move.
-Your range of motion also may be affected.
-Sometimes hip stiffness may make you move more slowly than you used to be able to.
+Your range of motion may also be affected.
+Sometimes hip stiffness may make you move more slowly than you used to.

 A hip fracture or dislocated hip joint is a common causes of hip stiffness.
 A fracture may occur after a fall or a blow to your hip.
 Seek immediate medical treatment if you have the following symptoms:

 - severe pain, especially in the upper thigh or groin, that worsens when you attempt to lift your leg up or rotate it outward

 - sudden skin rash or redness around the hip

 - visible changes to the hip joint, such as a hip deformity